 Slow cooking gets rid of the “What Should I Make For Dinner” mantra

 One of the hardest parts of getting dinner on the table is the “6 o’clock scramble”, which is what happens when you wait until 6 o’clock to decide what to have for dinner.
 (Not the best plan, but we have all been there – right?)

 By 6 o’clock, everyone is hungry (including you) and tempers are short.
 People are tired because it’s the end of the day and no one feels like cooking.
 So you either resort to fast food or heavily processed food in your pantry/fridge which isn’t the best for you.
 However, by using just a bit of planning, your week can be much less stressful.

-How to Set Yourself Up for Success with a Slow Cooker or Crock-Pot
+How to Use a Slow Cooker or Crock-Pot (And Set Yourself Up for Success)

 - Choose your meals for the week for the slow cooker (see the resources section below for ideas on recipes)

 - Purchase the grocery ingredients online and then pickup or have the groceries delivered to you

 - You can either choose to pre-assemble and/or freeze your meals to have in the cooker the morning of or you can assemble the morning/day of.
 Again, the frozen route works if you can remember to thaw it out on time which not all of us are good at (especially me).

 - Assembling it either the day of or ahead of time means you have dinner done for you by 6 o’clock – as long as you press start in the morning (low heat) or early afternoon (high heat).
 The most you may have to do at the end of the day is find a side salad or bread to go with your meal.

 - You come home (or end your day – if at home), and you get to eat with everyone else without having to make it right before.
 This equates to ZERO stress for you!
 You can finally watch the news or cartoons with the family which is a WIN/WIN.